dicemaster5/comp150-agile/README.md

 Essay on the Agile Philosophy

 #Essay Proposal
-COMP110 - Computer Architecture Essay
+##COMP110 - Computer Architecture Essay
-Your Name Here
+##Sam Auber
-October 25, 2016
+##October 25, 2016
-Topic
+##Topic
-My essay will be on:
+##My essay will be on:
-Paper 1
+#Paper 1
 Title: A Mathematical Theory of Communication
 Citation: [1]
-Abstract: ìThe recent development of various methods of modulation such as PCM and PPM which exchange bandwidth for signal-to-noise ratio has intensified the interest in a general theory of communication.
+Abstract: ‚ÄúThe recent development of various methods of modulation such as PCM and PPM which exchange bandwidth for signal-to-noise ratio has intensified the interest in a general theory of communication.
 A basis for such a theory is contained in the important papers of Nyquist and Hartley on this subject.
-In the present paper we will extend the theory to include a number of new factors, in particular the effect of noise in the channel, and the savings possible due to the statistical structure of the original message and due to the nature of the final destination of the information.î Web link: http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6773024 Full text link: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6773024
+In the present paper we will extend the theory to include a number of new factors, in particular the effect of noise in the channel, and the savings possible due to the statistical structure of the original message and due to the nature of the final destination of the information.‚Äù Web link: http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6773024 Full text link: http://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=6773024
 Comments: This is a seminal article, which laid the foundations for what we now call information theory.
 It has been cited more than 76 000 times, making it one of the most-cited articles in computer science.
-Paper 2
+#Paper 2
 Title: Title of paper
 Citation: [?]
 Abstract: Copy and paste the abstract here